holaplex/indexer/README.md

 ## Architecture
 As a message producer, the Holaplex Indexing Service leverages the [accountsb-plugin-interface](https://github.com/solana-labs/solana/tree/master/accountsdb-plugin-interface) to send accounts data directly to a RabbitMQ instance.
 As a message consumer, the indexer consumes these account messages, deserializes them and inserts them into a PostgreSQL database.
 Each account needs its own processor, schema and model.

 This dataset is derived entirely from the messages produced by a validator.
-This supports a unidirection dataflow.
-All data goes directly to the solana blockchain before it is cached.
+This supports a unidirectional dataflow.
+All data goes directly to the solana blockchain before it is saved in any off chain storage.

 ![](https://ipfs.cache.holaplex.com/bafkreiceois7frablbcdhiw4573m53rmhboadd5a2tkiw2mkle2el5udke)